RooneyMcNibNug/RG35XX-SP/README.md

 # RG35XX-SP Setup and Tweaks

-I've recently opined for playing some games on the go on a device less clunky than a Steam Deck - re-visiting or finishing things that I never finished.
+I've recently pined for playing some games on the go on a device less clunky than a Steam Deck - re-visiting or finishing things that I never finished.
 Maybe I'm getting old..

 Anyways, I saw that Anbernic released a cute new little SP clone - a clamshell emulator running with retroarch, supporting ROMS up to PSX, essentially.
 It was reasonably priced (link at bottom), so I decided to grab one.